Quantum theory of polariton weak lasing and polarization bifurcations: Introduction

 Polariton condensates can encode information through their polarization (spin) state, which exhibits a great amount of interesting properties \cite{martin01,lagoudakis02,baumberg08,levrat10}.
-While at high excitation level the linearly polarized condensates are formed, the polarization state near the condensation threshold is more complex.
+While at high excitation level linearly polarized condensates are formed, the polarization state near the condensation threshold is more complex.
 It was discovered \cite{ohadi15,dreismann16} that a single trapped polariton condensate undergoes parity breaking bifurcation leading to random formation of two possible states of elliptically polarized condensates with opposite handedness.
-The polarization bifurcation near the threshold can be understood as the weak lasing effect: formation of specific many-body polariton states due to the combined effect of weak polariton-polariton repulsion and a small difference in the lifetimes of single-polariton states \cite{aleiner12}.
+The polarization bifurcation near the threshold can be understood as a \emph{weak lasing effect}, where coupled single polariton modes may condense in more than one collective many-body state due to the interplay of polariton-polariton repulsion and a small difference in the lifetimes of different normal modes (equivalent to dissipative coupling) \cite{aleiner12}.
 The mean-field theory used so far to describe this phenomenon studies the polariton condensation in terms of nonlinear driven-dissipative equations, where different condensate states correspond to fixed points or limit cycles \cite{kim20,ruizsanchez20} (sometimes referred to as time crystals \cite{nalitov19}).
 This theory lacks the ability to properly address the possible coexistence of condensates near the threshold and their quantum properties, which are speculated to allow a quantum speed-up of polariton simulators~\cite{lagoudakis17}.
 Moreover, the validity of the mean-field description of weak lasing is limited by the assumption of weak polariton-polariton interaction.
 An essential property of weak lasing is that the formation of a condensate is stabilized by the interaction, not by the depletion of an incoherent feeding reservoir.
 As a result, the condensate occupation numbers are inversely proportional to the interaction constant.
 The latter is controlled by the condensate confinement, so that the requirement of weak interaction is a severe limitation.